theemo-tokens/theemo/packages/figma-theemo/README.md

 ### 1. Manage References

 Select a node for which you want to manage references, eg. a rectangle.
-Open the "Style References" plugin and a dialog will appear that let you do it.
+Open the "Theemo" plugin and a dialog will appear that let you do it.
 Currently these styles are supported:

 - Fill Style